ajdruff/lancer/README.md

 >To avoid overwriting any existing private key, create a project directory at ~/.ssh/project-name and create the keys there.

-**Windows Users**
+**SSH Keys for Windows Users**

-PuttyGen can be used to generate keys but it is not recommended since by default the public key it saves is in a format that will not work
+[PuttyGen](https://www.ssh.com/ssh/putty/windows/puttygen) can be used to generate keys but it is not recommended since by default the public key it saves (even if converted to openssh) is not compatible with **lancer**.

-In Putty Key Generator (puttygen.exe):
+**To create a compatible public key using PuTTYGen:**

 1. Click `Generate`
 2. Click `Save private key` and save as `id_rsa.ppk`.
 This will save a file for use by PuTTY only.
 It contains both public and private keys.